 What is Psychoanalysis?

-Psychoanalytic treatment demonstrates how these unconscious factors affect current relationships and patterns of behavior, traces them back to their historical origins, shows how they have changed and developed over time, and helps the individual to deal better with the realities of adult life.
+Psychoanalytic treatment uncovers the many ways in which these unconscious factors affect current patterns of behavior and relationships, tracing them back to their historical origins.
+It explores how they have evolved over time, helping you cope with the realities of adult life.

 An intimate partnership between you and your therapist, psychoanalysis facilitates an awareness of your deeply rooted emotional injuries—not just on an intellectual basis, but on an emotional level as well.